KevinMusgrave/pytorch-metric-learning/README.md

 ## News

+**November 6**: v0.9.94 has minor bug fixes and improvements.
+[Release notes](https://github.com/KevinMusgrave/pytorch-metric-learning/releases/tag/v0.9.94)

 **October 6**: v0.9.93 is a small update:
  - ```get_random_triplet_indices``` has been optimized, so if you were using DistanceWeightedMiner, or if you ever set the ```triplets_per_anchor``` argument to something other than ```"all"``` anywhere in your code, it should run a lot faster now.

 **September 14**: v0.9.92 comes with new features ([release notes](https://github.com/KevinMusgrave/pytorch-metric-learning/releases/tag/v0.9.92)).
 The main highlights are:
 * utils.distributed for multiprocessing.
 * Improvements to CrossBatchMemory which make it usable in MoCo-style self-supervised training.
 Check out the [MoCo on CIFAR10](https://github.com/KevinMusgrave/pytorch-metric-learning/tree/master/examples#simple-examples) notebook to see how it works.

-**August 31**: v0.9.91 has a couple of bug fixes.
-See the [release notes](https://github.com/KevinMusgrave/pytorch-metric-learning/releases/tag/v0.9.91)

 ## Documentation
 - [**View the documentation here**](https://kevinmusgrave.github.io/pytorch-metric-learning/)